Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 </details>
 <br>

-_Update (July 21, 2021): I previously noted that I would reassess `Writing Style` and `Author` in the `Author's Note` after the intorduction of the `AI Modules` options.
-I have performed thousands of generations of tests in the meantime, and I do not recommend any changes at this time.
-I have also found that many of the options are not helpful for my purposes.
-I found that, besides `Default`, `Naval` and `HP Lovecraft` have a largely beneficial effect on output._
+_Update (August 3, 2021): Most of the research is on hiatus at the moment.
+I argue that most of the items in this document are effective for Sigurd v3 in general, so even without frequent updates the information is still useful.
+I expect to be getting back to frequent testing in the next couple of weeks.
+I have been working on prefixes, particularly the custom prefixes (relevant to Opus tier) and have updated that._

 With the introduction of the `prefix` feature, I will need to reassess certain things like `Writing Style` and `Author` in `Author's Note`.
 The document should be essentially up to date with my most recent findings.
 I do not know when the next major update will be, due to the release of the prefix feature, but will try to ensure that important discoveries are added._